-- Insert a hose bibb or spigot in the drain hole, placing metal and rubber washers and waterproof sealant on both the inside and outside of the barrel, to ensure it remains water tight.
+- Insert a hose bibb or spigot in the drain hole.
+Then, place metal and rubber washers and waterproof sealant on both the inside and outside of the barrel.
+This will keep it watertight.

 - Do the same to attach a spigot or hose connector to the overflow.
-The overflow should have a hose that feeds to an appropriate runoff place on your property, or even a back-up rain barrel, as long as that barrel also has an overflow and runoff option.
+The overflow should have a hose that feeds to an appropriate runoff place on your property.
+You can also use a back-up rain barrel for overflow.
+Be sure the second barrel also has an overflow and runoff option.

 Tip: Some rain barrels include a pump to increase the flow rate.